ParitoshParmar/Pose_Contrastive_Learning/README.md

 # Pose_Contrastive_Learning
-Self-Supervised Pose Contrastive Learning to Learn Pose Sensitive Representations
+Self-Supervised Pose Contrastive Learning to Learn Pose Sensitive Representations.
+More details can be found in our paper: [Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment](https://arxiv.org/abs/2202.14019)